brillina/Text-Extractor/README.md

 ## Longevity

-- Add object identification (YOLO algorithm)
+- Add object identification (You Only Look Once)
-- Make into Chrome extension
+- Implement as Chrome extension
 - Improve text extraction for noise